zhdk/tpf-installers/README.md

 ## Important

-Make sure that you have installed **JACK2**; for download and installation see: https://jackaudio.org/downloads/.
-Sometimes it is recommended to uninstall an old installation of JACK1 or JACK2 first.
+Ensure that you have installed **JACK2**; for download and installation, see https://jackaudio.org/downloads/.
+Sometimes it is recommended to uninstall an old JACK1 or JACK2 first.
 You find the script ‘uninstall-jack2-tpf.command’ in the folder ‘tpf-tools-intermediate’; it only uninstalls JACK2.

 ----

 # tpf-tools-basic
+a
 **Download:**
 * Go to GitHub: <https://github.com/zhdk/tpf-installers/releases> then "ASSETS" and download the 'install-tpf-tools-basic.pkg'